elreddy/RentLok/README.md

   <img src="Assets/Logo.png" alt="RentLok Logo" width="130"/>
 </p>

-# 📱 RentLok: Rental Management System
+# 📱 RentLok: Rental Management System (Version 1.0)

 **RentLok** is a rental management solution designed to streamline the day-to-day operations of property managers.
 It enables easy tracking of rooms, bookings, payments, and tenant details through a modern Android mobile app backed by a robust data pipeline using PostgreSQL and Confluent Kafka.